vkraucunas/lectures/03_functions/lecture.md

 Notice that the correct number of arguments is being logged to the console.
 We achieved this functionality with the `length` property being used on `arguments`.
 Since we have the ability to use dot notation with `arguments`, that's an insightful indicator that `arguments` is actually an object.

-Now watch what happens when we try to use another method such as `pop()` that is very common to arrays:

 ```javascript
 function args() {
   console.log(arguments.pop());